saiful9379/BanglaNER/README.md

 Make sure the data annotation path and run the ```eval.py``` script.

-__N.B : if have any issue raising for model download, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main) and place it into ```inference/models folder__
+__N.B: If any issue occurs for model download, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main) and place it into ```inference/models folder__

 ```
 python eval.py